Autism in Jaws

 How it reminds me of me

-In times of hardship, family conflicts can exacerbate existing sadness, causing people to view each other as enemies rather than blood relatives.
+In times of hardship, family conflicts can exacerbate existing sadness, causing people in a family to view each other as enemies rather than consanguineous relatives.
 This has happened to me three times, particularly during tensions related to my parents’ irrational fears and concerns about my choices.
 The most challenging moment was when my uncle (who I was very close to) passed away from COVID, intensifying the family conflict surrounding my decisions.
-However, after a pivotal incident where my parents insulted me by saying I was pushing people away and I hit myself (brutally) in frustration (in their presence), my parents realized their unfair treatment and sincerely apologized.
+However, after a pivotal incident where my parents insulted me by saying I was pushing people away and I hit myself (brutally) in frustration (in their presence), my parents realized their unfairness towards me and sincerely apologized.
 They committed to respecting my choices and acknowledging and reminding me of the love I receive from both friends and family.
 Eventually, our conflicts subsided, teaching us the importance of avoiding further divisions during tragic times.
 Thanks to counselling, we have since worked on repairing our familial relationships, understanding each other better, and honouring my uncle’s memory by strengthening our family ties (which I know he is proud of).

 Disrupting the shoot